DL-J3X/TransparentSpeechSynthesis/README.md

 # TransparentSpeechSynthesis

-Code and associated files for transparent speech synthesis.
+Various files for the transparent speech synthesis project.

 The goal of this project is to develop a speech synthesis system that is both clear and obviously synthetic.
 Our approach uses a novel approach – cocktail speaker decoding – for synthesis.